TeresaZhu08/Ass1/Discussion.md

 Docker?
 - What are Docker containers and what are the pros and cons of using them?
 What is the difference between ADD and COPY with Docker?

 - What is a .dockerignore file used for?

+dockerignore file is similar to gitignore file, used by the git tool. similarly to . gitignore file, it allows you to specify a pattern for files and folders that should be ignored by the Docker client when generating a build context.

 - What is Kubernetes and why didn’t we use it?

 Deployment: